 Recommended Skills, Abilities, or Coursework: ART 1252 or ART 1282.
 This course provides an investigation of the ceramic process of wood-firing.
 Students will create new wares for wood-firing.
 A variety of slips and glazes appropriate for the particular firing will be introduced.
 As a class, students will work together to complete the necessary preparations then load and fire the wood kiln.
-After cooling and unloading, the results will be required to buy additional supplies that are not covered by the course fee.
+After cooling and unloading, the results will be evaluated.
+A brief history of wood-firing will be covered.
+Students will be required to buy additional supplies that are not covered by the course fee.
 Students should be prepared to spend 6-9 hours per week working in the studio outside of class.
 (CR-fall)